SHEEP IN NEW ZEALAND

-In 1882 an important event would have a big impact on our sheep industry.
-This was when the first shipment of refrigerated meat went to London.
+In 1882 an important event would have a big impact on our sheep industry – the first shipment of refrigerated meat, from Dunedin to London.
 This opened an important market opportunity.
 ‘Dual-purpose’ sheep such as the Romney now became dominant in New Zealand.
 These sheep were bred to efficiently produce both meat and wool.
-Their wool was much coarser than Merino wool but was ideal for heavier fabrics and carpets.
+Their wool was much coarser than Merino wool but it was ideal for heavier fabrics and carpets.

 Commercial aerial top dressing for spreading superphosphate fertiliser began in 1949.
 This greatly improved land fertility and productivity and helped progress sheep farming, especially in the North Island.

 The average commercial sheep farm runs 2,590 sheep.
 It produces 43 tonnes of sheep meat and 12 tonnes of wool a year.
 Most sheep farms also run beef cattle, which earn about 26 percent of farm revenue.
 Cropping is also a source of income on some sheep farms.